soulflyer/customer-photos/README.md

 # Customer-Photos

 Scripts to export photos to soulflyer.com so customers can access them online.
 Mostly defunct since the demise of aperture (damn you apple) but make-gif is still useful.
+Now transfered to the publish repo.

 ## build-gallery-page.sh